strehle/cmdline-openid-client/README.md

  # SAP IAS openid-commandline-client
-This project provides a command line interface (CLI) to generate OpenID (OIDC) Tokens from an OIDC complaiant server, mainly created to test new features like PKCE and Public Client support or Private Key JWT.
-Maily for IAS complaince tests.
-However any other OIDC provider can be used to get tokens.
+This project provides a command line interface (CLI) to generate OpenID (OIDC) Tokens from an OIDC complaint serverr, mainly created to test new features like PKCE and Public Client support or Private Key JWT.
+Mainly for IAS compliance tests.
+However, any other OIDC provider can be used to get tokens.

 The execution will open a port on you localhost machine.
 Please ensure that this port is usable.
-In additon, you need to specify the redirect_uri in your OIDC server, e.g. http://localhost:8080/callback.
+In addition, you need to specify the redirect_uri in your OIDC server, e.g. http://localhost:8080/callback.
 If you set port 9002, expect redirect_uri http://localhost:9002/callback

 ### How to build the project